phase-0/phase-0/ee/tom-hall/Sprint7-reflection.md

 1) What did I do well this sprint?

-Eloquent Javascript Chapter 3 - Functions
+Eloquent Javascript Chapter 3 - Functions & Debugging

 2) What didn't I do well this sprint?